 - Participate in labor projects in the schools and children’s homes.

 Global Volunteers invites you to experience Nepal by making a difference in the lives of disadvantaged children.
-Help them reach their God-given full potential so that they grow up as better citizens of tomorrow and make a brighter future for themselves, their families and their country.

 Community Partners & Work Projects

 St. Joseph’s English Academy, a private school, has a total of 515 students who study in three buildings: The Kindergarten block, the Middle school block and the Secondary school block.
 The volunteers are needed to teach English, Math and Science, as well as train kindergarten (preschool) teachers.
 There are also 14 boarding students who live in the school’s hostel.